GoogleCloudPlatform/cortex-data-foundation/README_Marketing.md

     * Set Extract Type to `Data Extension Extract`.
     * Select "Has column Headers" and "Text Qualified" options.

-5. Create File Conversion Activities to convert format from UTF-16 to UTF-8.
+5. Create file conversion activities to convert format from UTF-16 to UTF-8.

     By default Salesforce exports CSV files in UTF-16.
 In this step we convert it to UTF-8 format.